-James Quinn at The Cutting Edge wrote a piece on 30 March 2009 called “America Once Ruled the World–The Last Bubble is Bursting”.
+James Quinn at The Cutting Edge wrote a piece on 30 March 2009 called “America Once Ruled the World–The Last Bubble is Bursting”, since republished as “When America Ruled the World (Part 1)“.
 It pretty much summed up this financial mess and compared the bursting of the bubble to the previous ones.
 Quinn wrote:

 I’ve scrutinized the four most well known bubbles in history.
 They all deflated completely.
 There are hundreds of other bubble examples throughout history and none of them deflated halfway….
 Home prices will need to fall another 20 percent to reach pre-bubble levels.